 Permutation Feature Importance

-This article describes how to use the Permutation Feature Importance component in Azure Machine Learning designer, to compute a set of feature importance scores for your dataset.
+This article describes how to use the Permutation Feature Importance module in Machine Learning Studio (classic), to compute a set of feature importance scores for your dataset.
 You use these scores to help you determine the best features to use in a model.

-In this component, feature values are randomly shuffled, one column at a time.
-The performance of the model is measured before and after.
-You can choose one of the standard metrics to measure performance.
+In this module, feature values are randomly shuffled, one column at a time, and the performance of the model is measured before and after.
+You can choose one of the standard metrics provided to measure performance.

-The scores that the component returns represent the change in the performance of a trained model, after permutation.
-Important features are usually more sensitive to the shuffling process, so they'll result in higher importance scores.
+The scores that the module returns represent the change in the performance of a trained model, after permutation.
+Important features are usually more sensitive to the shuffling process, and will thus result in higher importance scores.

-This article provides an overview of the permutation feature, its theoretical basis, and its applications in machine learning: Permutation Feature Importance.
+This article provides a good general overview of permutation feature importance, its theoretical basis, and its applications in machine learning: Permutation feature importance

 How to use Permutation Feature Importance